How Covid-19 is Affecting Funerals

 We are following all government advice around attendance at funerals.
 If you are showing any Covid-19 symptoms, you should not attend.
 If you are in an 'at-risk' group, or self-isolating due to someone in your household having symptoms, we can help to facilitate you attending the service, you should make any others attending aware of your situation, maintain social distancing at all times, wear a type IIR mask or superior, wash your hands or use hand gel regularly, and you must depart as soon as the service is over.

-We will discuss with each family individually what we feel has a realistic possibility of taking place, although this is of course outside our control and will need to be amended if guidance changes.
+We will discuss with each family individually what they would like to take place, although this is of course outside our control and will need to be amended if guidance changes.

-We are able to offer in person arrangements, by appointment only, at our premises, this is limited to either 2 people from different bubbles, or up to 3 people from a single bubble, subject to existing self-isolation recommendations.
+We are able to offer in person arrangements, by appointment only, at our premises, subject to existing self-isolation recommendations.
 For those where this is not practical, or those who are not comfortable with this, we offer phone or video call appointments, paperwork can then be posted or emailed as necessary.
 We ask that all visits to our premises are done by appointment.

 From Monday 6th July 2020, we will be resuming our limousine service with the following in place, please note that failure to adhere to these guidelines may result in a refusal of travel: